open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-neuropix-1e.rst

     | Coax Voltage           | 5.0*               | 3.0      | 5.5      | Volts    |
     +------------------------+--------------------+----------+----------+----------+

-.. note:: Have a look at the :doc:`tethers` page for more details on mirco-coax headstage tethers
+.. note:: Have a look at the :doc:`tethers` page for more details on micro-coax headstage tethers

 .. important:: \*If your headstage is misbehaving, have a look at the :doc:`tether-voltage` page to confirm headstage power voltages